 Gang violence and gun crime rocketed in the first decade of this century.
-It reached a peak in 2010 when 120 firearms offences were recorded (see detailed crime statistics).

 Looking at the raw data for gun crime during this period might give the impression that Bermuda was a dangerous place for tourists to visit.
 The reality was very different.

 Virtually all the gun crime related to disputes between a handful of gangs and individuals.
 Shootings were targeted and most took place in residential areas frequented by the gangs concerned.
 No tourists were killed or injured, or, as far as we are aware, even witnessed these acts.